samvelsargsyan95/vue3-typescript-pinia-shop/README.md

-# Shop by Samvel Sargsyan with
+# Shop by Samvel Sargsyan
 # Vue3 | TypeScript | Pinia | Vite | Axios | Vuetify | SCSS

 This is a test project with Vue3, Typescript, Pinia, Vite, Vuetify, Axios, SCSS, BEM